vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 The taxonomy can be used in a workshop with stakeholders that want to define an existing or figure out a design for a new token.
 This workshop starts by defining a high-level business and functional purpose for the token and then begin to decompose the existing implementation or if starting from scratch begin composing a taxonomy definition that matches the description.

 In the workshop, the group will select a base token type and select from the existing behaviors in the taxonomy like choosing from A la Carte menu at a restaurant.
 If no suitable behavior or group can be found, the participants should create a new one.
-Which means they will create a new taxonomy artifact using the artifact templates.
+Which means they will create a new taxonomy artifact using the TTF.

 The end result of the workshop is to have a complete definition of the token that can be expressed using grammar as a formula.
 This formula becomes the token's taxonomy definition like: